-Operating system of java ring:

-A special operating system was designed and stored in the ROM of the Crypto iButton to support cryptography and general-purpose financial transactions - such as those required by the Postal Service program.
-While not a Java virtual machine, the E-Commerce firmware designed for this application had several points of similarity with Java, including an object- oriented design and a byte code interpreter interpret and to execute Dallas Semiconductor's custom-designed Ecommerce Script Language A Compiler was also written to compile the high-level language representation of the Script Language to a byte code form that could be interpreted by the E-Commerce VM.
+Operating system of java ring: A special operating system was designed and stored in the ROM of the Crypto iButton to support cryptography and general-purpose financial transactions - such as those required by the Postal Service program.
+While not a Java virtual machine, the E-Commerce firmware designed for this application had several points of similarity with Java, including an objectoriented design and a byte code interpreter to interpret and Dallas Semiconductor's custom-designed Ecommerce Script Language A Compiler was also written to compile the high-level language representation of the Script Language to a byte code form that could be interpreted by the E-Commerce VM.
 Although the E-Commerce firmware was intended primarily for the USPS application, the firmware supports a variety of general electronic commerce models that are suitable for many different applications.
-The E-Commerce firmware also sup-ports cryptographic Protocols for secure information exchange such as the Simple Key- Management for Internet Protocol (SKIP) developed by Sun Microsystems Inc. 5.
+The E-Commerce firmware also supports cryptographic Protocols for secure information exchange such as the Simple Key- Management for Internet Protocol (SKIP) developed by Sun Microsystems Inc. 5.
 Application of java ring It seems that everything we access today is under lock and key.
 Even the devices we use are protected by passwords.
 It can be frustrating trying to keep with all of the passwords and keys needed to access any door or computer program.
 Dallas Semiconductor is developing a new Java based, computerized ring that will automatically unlock doors and log on to computers.
-User simply has to press the signet of the java ring against the blue dot receptor and the system connected to the receptor performs the function that the applets instruct it to.java ring has the user profile and the same profile is present in the door embedded system also, when the user press the signet of the java ring against the java ring reader which is embedded at the handle Research Article ISSN: 2319-507X Mohit Popat, IJPRET, 2013; Volume 1(8): 150-158 IJPRET Available Online At www.ijpret.com of the door the data is transferred from the ring to door system, if the profile is authentic means user is authentic to open the door the applets president in the ring instruct the door to open electronic commerce models that are suitable for many different applications.
-The E-Commerce firmware also sup-ports cryptographic Protocols for secure information exchange such as the Simple Key-Management for Internet Protocol (SKIP) developed by Sun Microsystems Inc. 5.
+User simply has to press the signet of the java ring against the blue dot receptor and the system connected to the receptor performs the function that the applets instruct it to java ring has the user profile and the same profile is present in the door embedded system also, when the user press the signet of the java ring against the java ring reader which is embedded at the handle Research Article ISSN: 2319-507X Mohit Popat, IJPRET, 2013; Volume 1(8): 150-158 IJPRET Available Online At www.ijpret.com of the door the data is transferred from the ring to door system. if the profile is authentic means user is authentic to open the door the applets president in the ring instruct the door to open electronic commerce models that are suitable for many different applications.
+The E-Commerce firmware also supports cryptographic Protocols for secure information exchange such as the Simple Key- Management for Internet Protocol (SKIP) developed by Sun Microsystems Inc. 5.
 Application of java ring It seems that everything we access today is under lock and key.
 Even the devices we use are protected by passwords.
+It can be frustrating trying to keep with all of the passwords and keys needed to access any door or computer program.
+Dallas Semiconductor is developing a new Java based, computerized ring that will automatically unlock doors and log on to computer.